 Scope of the offence

-“Persons who subscribe for any shares or debentures on the faith of a prospectus” are defined8 to include: (a) persons who subscribe for or purchase shares or debentures pursuant to an offer in a prospectus; (b) persons who by means of an agent acquire shares or debentures pursuant to an offer in a prospectus; and (c) persons who acquire shares or debentures pursuant to arrangements between: (i) the issuer or vendor of the shares or debentures; and (ii) intermediaries appointed for the purposes of an offer.
+“Persons who subscribe for any shares or debentures on the faith of a prospectus” are defined to include: (a) persons who subscribe for or purchase shares or debentures pursuant to an offer in a prospectus; (b) persons who by means of an agent acquire shares or debentures pursuant to an offer in a prospectus; and (c) persons who acquire shares or debentures pursuant to arrangements between: (i) the issuer or vendor of the shares or debentures; and (ii) intermediaries appointed for the purposes of an offer.
 Section 40 thus applies to prospectuses making an offer for subscription or an offer for sale.
 The section also applies whether persons subscribe or purchase directly or whether they instruct an agent or intermediary to apply for shares on their behalf.

 The class of persons who can claim compensation under Section 40 is however limited to persons who acquire in the primary market.
-The SFC proposed in 20059 to extend the class of persons who may claim compensation for a misstatement in a prospectus to subsequent purchasers who buy in the secondary market.
-However its consultation conclusions10 noted concerns expressed by respondents to the consultation and it was decided that the proposal would not be adopted.
-Secondary market purchasers who suffer loss as a result of an untrue statement in a Hong Kong prospectus are therefore not currently entitled to seek compensation under Section 40 of C(WUMP)O.
+The SFC proposed in 2005 to extend the class of persons who may claim compensation for a misstatement in a prospectus to subsequent purchasers who buy in the secondary market.
+However its consultation conclusions noted concerns expressed by respondents to the consultation and it was decided that the proposal would not be adopted.
+Secondary market purchasers who suffer loss as a result of an untrue statement in a prospectus are therefore not currently entitled to seek compensation under Section 40 of C(WUMP)O.

 A person will not be liable under Section 40 if he can prove any of the following: